freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-g.md

 console.log(result); // false
 ```

 In this example, the `result` variable will contain `false` because `x` is a number and `y` is a string.
-But if we use the `==` operator, the result will be `true` because JavaScript will convert the string to a number and compare the values.
+But if you use the `==` operator, the result will be `true` because JavaScript will convert the string to a number and compare the values.

 This operator is called the strict equality operator because it checks for both value and type equality.
 It is often recommended to use the `===` operator to avoid unexpected results when comparing values.